rse/update-helper/README.md

 <b>Update Helper</b> is a small Application Programming Interface (API)
-and corresponding underlying Command-Line Interface (CLI) for updating an application.
-It is primarily intended to update a <i>packaged</i>
+and corresponding underlying Command-Line Interface (CLI) for updating an application in an opinionated way.

-Electron application (consisting of a single <code>.exe</code> or
+It is primarily intended to update a <i>packaged</i> Electron application (consisting of a single <code>.exe</code> or
 <code>.app</code> file) under Windows and macOS.
-The crux is that the
+The crux in this
-application cannot do this itself, as its running Electron run-time is part of the application bundle and as long as it is running, it cannot replace itself on the filesystem.
-Instead, <b>Update Helper</b>
-downloads its CLI into a temporary directory and calls it to kill the application process, replace the application file and restart the application.
+scenario is that the application cannot do this itself, as its running Electron run-time is part of the application bundle and as long as it is running, it cannot replace itself on the filesystem.
+Instead, <b>Update Helper</b> downloads a stand-alone packaged variant of its CLI into a temporary directory and calls it to kill the application process, replace the application file and restart the application.

 Installation
 ------------